How to effectively manage your rental lease agreement

 Be a good tenant.

-Be a great tenant, this will make it hard for even the most difficult landlord to find anything to criticize.
+Being a great tenant, this will make it hard for even the most difficult landlord to find anything to criticize.
 Being a great tenant means paying your rent on time, keeping the property clean, calling your landlord only when necessary, and being respectful of the property.

 Know your rights.